nikitavoloboev/data/docs/databases/blockchain/blockchain.md

 [Thirdweb](https://thirdweb.com/) seems like a nice dev framework.

+Want to study [Dexterity](https://github.com/solana-labs/dexterity) code for how to build a decentralized exchange.

 ## Consensus algorithms

 - PoW: The more hashing power the more trust worthy.